MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 |ContainerUrl |14 | The URL of the container. |
 |IconUrl | 15 |The URL of an icon. |

+## SourcePropertyDefinition

-**SourcePropertyDefinition**: Defines a single source property for an item in data source.
+Defines a single source property for an item in data source.
 Read more about schema property definitions [here](/graph/api/resources/externalconnectors-property?view=graph-rest-1.0)

 |Property |Type |Description |
 |:----------|:-------------|:----------|